ha-warmup/hacs-warmup/CONTRIBUTING.md

 Please raise an issue if you want further guidance on developing new features or fixing issues.

 Once you have completed your development and testing on your changes, then please raise a Pull Request for us to be able to merge in your work.
+They should be merged into the **dev** branch.